pwoodworth-jefcoats/climate-indicators/Indicator_Dashboard/Descriptions/ENSO_description.md

 research.

 **Status of the Indicator**
-The Oceanic Niño Index (ONI) indicated La Niña conditions throughout 2022.
-In 2022, the ONI ranged from -1.06 to -0.81.
+The Oceanic Niño Index (ONI) indicated a transition from La Niña to El Niño conditions in 2023.
+In 2023, the ONI ranged from -0.68 to 1.95.
 This is within the range of values observed previously in the time series.

 **Indicator Data**
 Description: The three-month running mean (referred to as a season) of